spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-mautrix-signal.md

 See the project's [documentation](https://docs.mau.fi/bridges/python/signal/index.html) to learn what it does and why it might be useful to you.

+**Note**: This revamped version of the [mautrix-signal (legacy)](configuring-playbook-bridge-mautrix-signal.md) may increase the CPU usage of your homeserver.

+## Prerequisites (optional)

+### Prepare Postgres database on external Postgres server

-**Note/Prerequisite**: If you're running with the Postgres database server integrated by the playbook (which is the default), you don't need to do anything special and can easily proceed with installing.
+If you're running with the Postgres database server integrated by the playbook (which is the default), you don't need to do anything special and can easily proceed with installing.

 However, if you're [using an external Postgres server](configuring-playbook-external-postgres.md), you'd need to manually prepare a Postgres database for this bridge and adjust the variables related to that (`matrix_mautrix_signal_database_*`).

-**Note**: This revamped version of the [mautrix-signal (legacy)](configuring-playbook-bridge-mautrix-signal.md) may increase the CPU usage of your homeserver.
+### Enable Appservice Double Puppet

+If you want to set up [Double Puppeting](https://docs.mau.fi/bridges/general/double-puppeting.html) (hint: you most likely do) for this bridge automatically, you need to have enabled [Appservice Double Puppet](configuring-playbook-appservice-double-puppet.md) service for this playbook.

+For details about configuring Double Puppeting for this bridge, see the section below: [Set up Double Puppeting](#set-up-double-puppeting)

 ## Adjusting the playbook configuration